MADLAB96/suffer-bot/readme.md

     - Modular commands (Discord(A,B,C), Twitch(A, C, D)) given commands A, B, C, D
     - distinguish Commands and Responses
       - My main critism of Commando.
 Simple text responses are commands.
- - Database integration.
+ - Database integration. (mongo lite?? if exists otherwise do sqlite idc)
     - basic metrics
-    - add new responses
+    - "API" using commands to add/remove/update stored responces
+      - Could start this before the DB is up by pointing to local storage
  - Re Add logging

 ### TODO API tokens documentation